AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 <hr>

-:exclamation: **Note**: These APIs are advanced, and we'll not be covering any of these in this module.
+**Note**: These APIs are advanced, and we'll not be covering any of these in this module.
 You can find out much more about these in the [Client-side web APIs module](). <!-- your "Client-side_Web_APIs" folder -->

 <hr>